Globegitter/vagrant-nodejs-redis-mongodb/README.md

 Get up and running with SailsJS blazingly fast, so you only have to worry about what you're good at - developing.
 This box comes with:
 * Ubuntu 14.04
 * Nodejs v.0.10.x, Redis stable release, MongoDB 2.6.*, MySQL
-* Auto-reload of your server whenever you change a file using forever.
+* Auto-reload of your server whenever you change a file using pm2.
 * Port-forwarding and all the other useful things you are used to from your Vagrant setup